 What is Alcoholism?

 Because individuals’ bodies and minds handle alcohol differently, alcoholism is not an assigned number or even a blood alcohol content reading.
-Making a clean call as to whether someone has an alcohol problem can be tricky.
+Making a clear call as to whether someone has an alcohol problem can be tricky.

 ‘Disease,’ ‘misuse,’ ‘impaired control over drinking,’ ‘malady,’ ‘mental obsession,’ and many other creative phrases are used to describe alcoholism.
 But the ICD-10 (International Classification of Diseases, 10th revision) – the handbook for medical billing – defines alcoholism as follows:

-“A cluster of behavioural, cognitive, and physiological phenomena that develop after repeated alcohol use and that typically include a strong desire to consume, difficulties in controlling its use, persisting in its use despite harmful consequences, a higher priority given to alcohol use than to other activities and obligations, increased tolerance, and sometimes a physical withdrawal state.”
+“A cluster of behavioural, cognitive, and physiological phenomena that develop after repeated alcohol use and that typically include a strong desire to consume, difficulties in controlling its use, persisting in its use despite harmful consequences, a higher priority given to alcohol consumption than to other activities and obligations, increased tolerance, and sometimes a physical withdrawal state.”

 How Harmful are the Effects of Alcoholism?